What does a data analyst do?

 What skills are needed to be a data analyst?
 What are top 3 skills for data analyst?

-Top 3 skills that you need to be Data Analyst:
+Top 3 skills that you need to be data analyst:

 - A mathematical mind set.
 Data is often represented in figures.
 How these figures interact, how you can manipulate them, etc, is a key part of a data analyst’s job

 - Communication skills.
 Both written and verbal.
 You will be reporting figures and providing analysis that may not make sense to someone without a data background.
-You need to be able to create stories around what is happening, so that the average layperson would understand what they are looking at
+You need to be able to create stories around what is happening, so that the average person would understand what they are looking at

 - Computer skills.
 An important part of a data analyst’s job is being able to manipulate and visualise data.
 Much of the manipulation is done using coding languages such as SQL, Python, R, etc and visualisation is often done using the likes of Tableau, Power BI, Excel and more.
 Being able to quickly pick up various packages and computing languages is key

-How do I become a data analyst?
+How to become a data analyst

-If you have a degree (Bachelor or above) in relevant disciplines (Mathematics, Finance, Economics, Computer Science, Statistics, etc.), have some basic programming skills (Excel functions and macros) and have some presentation skills (create and explain graphs) then you’ve hit the entry level requirements.
+If you have a degree (Bachelor or above) in relevant disciplines (mathematics, finance, economics, computer science, statistics, etc.), have some basic programming skills (Excel functions and macros) and have some presentation skills (create and explain graphs) then you’ve hit the entry level requirements.
 Other degrees are possible if you then do a conversion course or find a company willing to give on the job training.

 Can you become a data analyst without a degree?